 Working capital requirements also tend to increase when we commence multiple projects or particularly large projects because labor, including subcontractor costs, and certain other costs, including inventory and materials requirements, typically become payable before the receivables resulting from work performed are collected.
 The timing of billings and project close-outs can also contribute to changes in billed and unbilled revenue.
-As of March 31, 2024, we expect that substantially all of our unbilled receivables will be billed to customers in the normal course of business within the next twelve months.
-Total accounts receivable, which consists of contract billings, unbilled receivables and retainage, net of allowance, totaled approximately \$2.9 billion as of March 31, 2024 as compared with \$3.1 billion as of December 31, 2023, due primarily to a reduction in quarterly revenue, offset, in part, by an increase in DSO.
-See below for discussion of our days sales outstanding, net of contract liabilities, which we refer to as days sales outstanding, or "DSO."
+As of June 30, 2024, we expect that substantially all of our unbilled receivables will be billed to customers in the normal course of business within the next twelve months.
+Total accounts receivable, which consists of contract billings, unbilled receivables and retainage, net of allowance, totaled approximately \$2.9 billion as of June 30, 2024 as compared with \$3.1 billion as of December 31, 2023, due primarily to a decrease in quarterly revenue.

-Our payment billing terms are generally net 30 days, and some of our contracts allow our customers to retain a portion of the contract amount (generally, from 5% to 10% of billings) until the job is completed, which amounts are referred to as "retainage."
+Our payment billing terms are generally net 30 days, and some of our contracts allow our customers to retain a portion of the contract amount until the job is completed, which amounts are referred to as "retainage."
 As part of our ongoing working capital management practices, we evaluate opportunities to improve our working capital cycle time through contractual provisions and certain financing arrangements.
 For certain customers, we maintain inventory to meet the materials requirements of the contracts.
 Occasionally, certain of our customers pay us in advance for a portion of the materials we purchase for their projects or allow us to pre-bill them for materials purchases up to specified amounts.
 Vendor terms are generally 30 days.
 Our agreements with subcontractors often contain a "pay-if-paid" provision, whereby our payments are contractually due to subcontractors only after we are paid by our customers.